mirek/node-json-criteria/README.md

 ## Summary [![Build Status](https://travis-ci.org/mirek/node-json-criteria.png?branch=master)](https://travis-ci.org/mirek/node-json-criteria)

-Criteria queries on JSON objects MongoDB style.
+Criteria queries on JSON objects Mongo style.

 ## Installation

+    npm install json-criteria --save

+On ES5 runtime, install also:

     npm install 6to5 --save
-    npm install json-criteria --save

 ## Usage

 Example:

-    // At the entrypoint of your app, see http://6to5.org/docs/usage/polyfill/ for details. require('6to5/polyfill')
+    // In ES5 runtime at the entrypoint of your app, see http://6to5.org/docs/usage/polyfill/ for details.
+    //
+    //   require('6to5/polyfill')
+    //
+    // Use library with `/6to5` suffix:
+    //
+    //   var jc = require('json-criteria/6to5')

     var jc = require('json-criteria')
     console.log(jc.test({ foo: { bar: 123 } }, { 'foo.bar': { $eq: 123 } })) // true